 My amazing, wonderful and might I add handsome husband of mine (he reads my blogs so I must give him adoration because he is just simply truly an amazing man!) had handled a meltdown in such a way with our son that I just sat back and watched with astonishment.

-Thinking that my husband has more daddy instincts then I do at this point, I ask my husband how he knew to do that?
+Thinking that my husband has more daddy instincts than I do at this point, I ask my husband how he knew to do that?
 And his reply was so beautiful; “God told me.”

-See isn’t this just amazing, that in the middle of a meltdown that our son was having I picture God in our home with us and He looks over and sees how we are handling him and his little meltdown, and He smiles and then places His hand on my husbands shoulder and begins to tell him about our son’s heart and not only about his heart but about how to reach his heart in the middle of this meltdown.
+She isn’t this just amazing, that in the middle of a meltdown that our son was having, I picture God in our home with us and He looks over and sees how we are handling him and his little meltdown, and He smiles and then places His hand on my husband’s shoulder and begins to tell him about our son’s heart and not only about his heart but about how to reach his heart in the middle of this meltdown.

-What better person to ask for parenting advice then the creator of your child himself, and my husband had done just that!
-After all, God has way more experience than anyone of your mama friends, Google, and even your own mothers, I mean let’s be for real no women on earth has as many children to care for as God does!
+What better person to ask for parenting advice than the creator of your child himself, my husband had done just that!
+After all, God has way more experience than anyone of your mama friends, Google, and even your own mothers, I mean let’s be real no woman on earth has as many children to care for as God does!